Trubisky/bastion-development/README.md

 # bastion-development

-This is the development repo we'll be using for work on the bastion codebase.
-I've included the full source for the website and backend here for y'all to look over and familliarize yourselves with, but not to edit for the time being.
-Any / all intern work from Desai should be placed in the "Interns" folder, and be appropriately named.
+This is the entire code base for the bastion marketplace.
+It's written with Vue.js, JQuery, Axios, and Bulma on the frontend, and the backend uses Node.js / ExpressJS / MySQL for all backend transactions.